Association for Consultancy and Engineering: Structure

 Members are typically businesses providing consultancy and other professional services in the field of engineering and the built environment.
 Their areas of expertise include buildings, transport, utilities, environment and construction and are located throughout the United Kingdom, but many operate worldwide.

-The Board is responsible for the key strategic direction and corporate development of the organisation.
+The Board is responsible for the key strategic direction and corporate development of the organization.
 It is made up of representatives from member companies.

 The Advisory Group provides ACE with political and industry connections.
-The group consists of highly positioned individuals from a wide range of backgrounds representing politics, government, academia, legal and financial institutions, as well as professional and industrial bodies.
+The group consists of highly positioned individuals from a wide range of backgrounds representing politics, government, academia, legal, and financial institutions, as well as professional and industrial bodies.

 Activities

-ACE represents its members and promotes their interests to government and other stakeholders, including the Construction Leadership Council.
+ACE represents its members and promotes their interests to the government and other stakeholders, including the Construction Leadership Council.
 It also provides opportunities for members to share knowledge and best-practice with each other.

 ACE creates and sells standard contracts for their use in construction and engineering projects.

-In addition, it organises a number of events, awards and conferences, and campaigns on industry issues on behalf of its members - such as the Future of Consultancy and Net Zero.
+In addition, it organises a number of events, awards, conferences, and campaigns on industry issues on behalf of its members - such as the Future of Consultancy and Net Zero.

 Groups

 ACE’s groups across the United Kingdom provide members with an opportunity to engage on a local level.
 Established groups cover the devolved nations Scotland, Northern Ireland and Wales, there are also further regional groups for the Midlands and the North West.

-Groups establish ACE opinion and policy on various issues including Net Zero, procurement, transport and places.
-Member forums provide operational advice on HR, business and legal matters, or represent members based on their size.
+Groups establish ACE opinion and policy on various issues including Net Zero, procurement, transport, and places.
+Member forums provide operational advice on HR, business, and legal matters, or represent members based on their size.